Queen Bee (comics): Powers and abilities

 The first Queen Bee, Zazzala, has insect-like superhuman strength and speed, can fire venomous stinger darts from a set of glands on her right wrist, or release mind-confusing "pollen" powder.
-She and her drones are unable to perceive the color red.
-She is a capable enough combatant to fight Big Barda, and to dominate and defeat her.

 Zazzala's sister, Tazzala, presumably had similar abilities.

 The Queen Bee of Bialya had no superhuman powers or abilities, aside from her beauty and cunning.
 Her sister Beatriz was also an ordinary human, but was nowhere as resourceful as her sister.

-The sixth Queen has great psionic powers including telepathy, mind control, empathy, casting extremely realistic and complex illusions to distract others or trick people into seeing her differently, telekinesis, projecting harmful blasts of psionic energy and feeding off the mental energies of others to fuel her own powers.
+The sixth Queen has great psionic powers including telepathy, mind control, empathy, illusion generation, telekinesis, and energy manipulation.
 She also displayed some sort of healing factor, being able to reconstruct her entire body from scratch after she was blasted to pieces by the Psycho Pirate.
-Her intellect is also increased to the "12th level", courtesy of the psionic virus she is infected with by Brainiac.
-She has been described as a "world-class telepath" by Robin and has proven capable of controlling thousands of people at once without visibly straining herself.
+After being infected with Brainiac's psionic virus, she temporarily gains twelfth-level intellect similar to his.

 Other characters named Queen Bee

 Action Comics

-A different version of Queen Bee named Lisa Raven first appears in Action Comics #42 (November 1941).
-Lissa Raven was the daughter of a brilliant psychologist who specialized in the working of the brain.
-Her father invented a machine that removes all worry from a person's thoughts.
-Lissa made herself the test subject, but something went wrong.
-The device robbed her of a conscience, turning her into a criminal.
-She started calling herself the "Queen Bee", and became an opponent to Mr. America.
-In her brief, colorful criminal career, Queen Bee used such amazing weapons as a giant robot and a mob of undead Vikings.
-Eventually, her father built another machine that would change Lissa back to normal.
-Afterward, she had no memory of her criminal activities, so Mr. America let her stay with her dad rather than arrest her.
+Lissa Raven appears in Action Comics #42 (November 1941).
+She is the daughter of a psychologist and was temporarily made evil after his invention malfunctioned.

 Quality Universe

 An alternate Queen Bee appears in Blackhawk #38 (March 1951).
 Queen Bee was the leader of an organization called "The Golden Swarm".
 They poisoned prominent townspeople and swayed public opinion in their favor partly by their comely appearance.
-The Blackhawks managed to defeat the Queen and her henchgirls by scaring them with mice.
+The Blackhawks defeat the Queen and her henchgirls by scaring them with mice.